Do You Really Need a College Degree?

 December 30, 2011

-My clients ask me this all the time, “Do I really need a college education to succeed?”
+You might be asking yourself, “Do I really need a college education to succeed?”
 The short answer is YES.
 Not that you won’t succeed without one, but in a struggling economy and a tight job market, what better way to make yourself stand out from the rest of the pack?

 There are a lot of variables to think about when considering college.
 How will you find the time?
 How will you pay for it?
 What if you don’t have four years to devote to school?